 You can use the modularity of solar panels.
 It is unnecessary to spend a large amount of money at once.

 It is possible to add on to your system monthly, or even yearly, or whenever you have some money to spend.
 There is no need to do all at once.

-You only have to determine the right-sizing of your charge controller and inverter.
+You must only determine the right sizing of your charge controller, batteries, and inverter.
 The rest you can keep on adding without stretching your budget too much.

 My experience, tips, and advice can never be the one and only, but it can be of great help if you want to move to solar.